deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 “Missed opportunities?”

-“More like...
-I’d be, uh, some kind of normal meathead, I guess.
+“More like...I’d be, uh, some kind of normal meathead, I guess.
 Not ‘Left Beef’ and all that.”

 “Guys like you tend to excel,” Sam nodded.
 “You sure you wouldn’t have if they didn’t help?”